MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-troubleshoot.md

 While addressing any support issues, a Microsoft support engineer may request that your Azure Stack Hub operator collect the Azure Stack Hub system logs.
 You may need to provide your operator with the storage account information where you uploaded the Kubernetes logs by running `getkuberneteslogs.sh`.

 Your operator may run the **Get-AzureStackLog** PowerShell cmdlet.
 This command uses a parameter (`-InputSaSUri`) that specifies the storage account where you stored the Kubernetes logs.
+For more information see [Send Azure Stack Hub diagnostic logs by using the privileged endpoint (PEP)](/azure-stack/operator/azure-stack-get-azurestacklog).

 Your operator may combine the logs you produced along with other system logs that may be needed by Microsoft support.
 The operator may make them available to the Microsoft.